izzydoesit/parkMeBot/README.md

 ### Slash commands

-* __/parkingspots__ command triggers a workflowsto get a report of all bid requests or offers for parking in CSV format uploaded to a channel.
+* __/parkingspots__ command triggers a workflowsto get a report of all parking spot requests or offers in CSV format uploaded to the #parking channel.

 * __/parkme__ command triggers bid-submitting user flow and lets you instantly if a matching offer is found.
 * __/rentspot__, the previous command's complement, launches offer-submitting flow and also notifies you if there's a match.